grtetrault/pcre2.py/README.md

 ## Performance

-PCRE2 provides aa fast regular expression library, particularly with JIT compilation enabled.
+PCRE2 provides a fast regular expression library, particularly with JIT compilation enabled.
 Below are the `regex-redux` benchmark results included in this repository,

 | Script              | Number of runs | Total time | Real time  | User time   | System time   |